WHEN:

 At BSH, we prefer function over fashion.
 In Montana, we honor the tradition of our forebearers, the Cowboy Way of life, and the spirit and centuries-old tradition of foxhunting.
 In no way will Big Sky Hounds ever preclude someone from hunting because they aren’t dressed correctly.
 Function first, fashion later.
 However, a properly turned-out field honors the landowners, shows them we take our sport seriously, and displays the appropriate respect as they watch us ride by.

 Most regular meets throughout the year are casual.
-Jeans and boots are appropriate.
+Jeans and boots are appropriate or polos.

 Check the calendar for dress codes.
 Please, refrain from wearing any brightly colored clothing, especially red or orange, unless you are functioning in a staff position or wearing a radio.